-As your parents get older you may be finding that they aren’t seeming to bathe very often, or that their clothes are, well, a bit wiffy.
-Or, perhaps you are their caregiver, and you know that they are bathing less, or are really resisting bathing very often.
+As your parents get older, you may be finding that they aren’t seeming to bathe very often, or that their clothes are, well, a bit wiffy.
+Or, perhaps you are their caregiver, and you know that they are bathing less, or are really resisting bathing very frequently.

 You need to let your loved one know that you are supporting them in maintaining their independence, not trying to take it away from them, and that you just want to know if there is any way that you can help them.

-What are some of the possible reasons that they aren’t bathing ?
+What are some possible reasons the elderly don’t want to bathe ?

 Washing clothes is also expensive, so it may not be that your loved one isn’t bathing, they may just be doing the laundry less often to save money.

 There is only so much time in the day, and when you are older and everything takes so much longer because you are going quite a lot more slowly, well, there just isn’t the time in the day to get everything done.

 This all leads to our parents prioritizing what they feel they can get done.

 So sometimes a shower or a bath gets put off for a day, or two.

 I read one post on Quora by an elderly gentleman, of 89 yrs, who said that he had to put on heaters, and still got cold trying to dry himself because he took an hour, and would have to get into bed to warm up and take a quick snooze.